Japan to declare quasi-emergency in COVID-hit Okinawa -paper | Health

 Matsuno had said the government would respond promptly, the newspaper reported.
 No further details were given.
 Okinawa has entered the "sixth wave" of the coronavirus, Tamaki told reporters on Tuesday, noting the highly transmissible Omicron variant's role in the spread of infections.

-The 225 virus cases on Tuesday were Okinawa's highest in more than three months, Tamaki said, adding that infections inside U.S. military bases in the prefecture continued to increase.
+Infections inside U.S. military bases in the prefecture continued to increase, he added.

 ALSO READ